mlm-games/pomodorot/README.md

 - Command line options for automation
 - Desktop notifications
 - Sound alerts
-- Minimization to system tray
+- Minimization to system tray (Only for windows and macOS, linux users can use RBTray or similar)
 - Always-on-top option
 - Auto-start timers
 - Cross-platform (Windows, Linux, macOS, Android)